zengelan/eks-workshop/content/020_prerequisites/clone.md

 In this step you are downloading some of the files and tools we need for the lab to your environment.
 The following commands create a git repository in your environment and fill it with the data from the central repository.

-Let's first reset and setup the right configuration for the git command
+Let's first reset and setup the right configuration for the git command to use the aws credentials (ref: https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-unixes.html)

 ```
 rm ~/.gitconfig